Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Methods

 From the scoping scenarios, we carried forward only those that were plausible, being closest to the observed SGTF incidence trajectory.
 We then adjusted the transmission rates of each to fit the growth rate observed in incidence.

 where $I(t)$ is the number of infected at time $t$ from an initial point ($t=t_0$) fitted to match the SGTF incidence trajectory.
 We use the time period for which we have confirmed observed Omicron cases.
 We then take the growth rates for the modelled scenario ($g_m$) and for the observed incidence ($g_o$) and increase the scenario transmission rate by $\frac{g_o}{g_m}$.
+The reported transmission rate advantage is expressed as this value $\frac{g_o}{g_m}$.

 We then took a range of further scenarios:

 where NPI Level 1 is as considered previously, an initial drop to 80\% of the original transmission rate.
 Levels~2,~3,~and~4 have a further post-Christmas restriction applied with a further drop to 64\%, 48\%, and 40\% of the original transmission rates respectively, imposing these restrictions on 27th December 2021.
 As the mean of the fitted trajectories of the fitted Delta period were observed to stabilize after 100 runs, further simulations were restricted to this number.